yuksk/SIDAM/readme.md

 - Histogram
 - Work function

-*SIDAM* is written in Igor Pro, so you can fully use the powerful visualization of Igor Pro to make figures for your papers and talks.
+*SIDAM* is written in Igor Pro, so you can fully use the powerful functions and visualization of Igor Pro to analyse your data and make figures.
 Moreover, SIDAM is designed for both GUI and CLI.
 You can do everything from the menus and do not have to remember commands.
 However, you can also do the same things by calling commands, making it easy to repeat analyses and incorporate *SIDAM* functions into your scripts.